skgithubusername/store/README.md

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+# Product List Application

+This project is a React application that fetches product data from the FakeStore API and displays it in a list.
+Users can search for products, view detailed information about each product in a modal, and see product ratings.

+## Features

+- Fetches product data from the FakeStore API
+- Displays a list of products with images, titles, prices, categories, and descriptions
+- Search functionality to filter products by title
+- Modal to display detailed information about a selected product, including rating and number of reviews

 ### `npm test`